 By mid to late spring, the underparts of Philadelphia Vireos can be quite faded.
-The rich yellow tones quite often typical of fall birds fade to a fascinating creamy yellow by spring.
-In some cases, an isolated yellowish wash occurs on the throat and breast followed by a largely whitish underside.
-This combined with the grayish blush to the crown; arcing white brow; and blackish wedge to the loral area provides a wonderful example of subtle beauty.
+The vibrant yellow tones quite often typical of fall birds fade to a fascinating creamy yellow by spring.
+In some cases, an isolated yellowish wash occurs on the throat and breast followed by a mostly whitish underside; this combined with the grayish blush to the crown; arcing white brow; and blackish wedge to the loral area provides a beautiful example of subtle beauty.
 I cannot wait to enjoy some springtime Philadelphia Vireos at Point Pelee in a few weeks time.

 Photo: Philadelphia Vireo.
 Ashbridges Bay Park, Toronto, Ontario.
 11 May 2015.
 Owen Strickland.